shunte88/fixflactag/README.md

 Windows 10 introduced a bug on FLAC tagging in the October 2018 update

-Ripping Vinyl and CD's on Windows 10 editting FLAC tags is now problematic
+Ripping Vinyl and CD's on Windows 10 editing FLAC tags is now problematic

 This simple utility fixes several problem tags